 Things That Could Save Your Life / Safety Gear

-This part is just as important, if not more important, then the must-haves mentioned above.
-The accessories here are things that could save your life or general safety gear.
+This part is just as important, if not more important, than the must-haves mentioned above.
+The gear here are things that could save your life or general safety gear.
 You don’t need all these things, but some make sense to have.

-I’m surprised by how many jet skis don’t have a Fire Extinguisher or have one that is out of date.
-If you bought a used jet ski, then buy a new one.
-If your jet ski is over 3 years old, then get a new one.
+I’m surprised by how many jet skis don’t have a fire extinguisher or have one that is out of date.
+If you bought a used watercraft, then buy a new one.
+If your machine is over 3 years old, then get a new one.

 And I know many people are like “if my jet ski is on fire I’ll jump in the water.”
-While that maybe true but the fire extinguisher could save your life or the person you’re riding with if there ski is on fire.
-Jet Skis are made of fiberglass which is highly flammable, and there is a reason why all jet skis sold have a spot for a fire extinguisher.
+While that maybe true, but the fire extinguisher could save your life or the person you’re riding with if their ski is on fire.
+Watercraft are made of fiberglass, which is highly flammable, and there is a reason why all models sold have a spot for a fire extinguisher.

 It’s rare, but sometimes you may need to cut a line or help someone that is hung up on rope or wildlife(weeds).
 Make sure the knife is secured away and that it’s not easily available to children.
 If you can store the knife in a box out of the way and always be safe when using it.

 A knife is one of those PWC accessories that no one ever remembers but can get you out of the most sticky situations.